 BreakfastBack to Top of List

 Starting this type of post like we have before – breakfast, naturally!
 We might suggest Holly’s Gourmets Market & Café.
 Owner Holly Hambright is well-known in Knoxville particularly for excellent catering, so her café is a chance for you to experience her creations without throwing your own shindig.
 After all, in how many places do you see “Biscuit Bread Pudding” on the menu?
 If you’re too busy to sit, grab a coffee and doughnut from Status Dough - they serve both cake and yeast style treats so everyone in your crew will be satisfied.

 We think some shopping is in order – Bearden has a heavy emphasis on high-end art galleries and interior design.
 If you’re looking to take home that special something for your humble abode, you’ve come to the right place.
-To name a few places to peruse, spend some time in the Persian Galleries, Bennett Galleries, The District Gallery & Framery, Todd Richesin Interiors, Laws Interiors, Art Galleria, G&G Interiors and more.
+To name a few places to peruse, spend some time in the Persian Galleries, Bennett Galleries, The District Gallery & Framery, Todd Richesin Interiors, Laws Interiors, Art Galleria, G&G Interiors, Davis Studios, and more.
 If antiques are your jam, head to Bearden Antique Mall and Blair House Antiques.

 BEARDEN BEER MARKET